pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPaCluster.md

       docker-compose logs <product-container-name>
       ```

-1. Log in to the PingAccess administrator console:
+1. Log in to the PingAccess Administrator Console:

       | Product | Connection Details |
       | --- | --- |